 Meeting place: Glacier Institute Field Camp.

-Equipment: Please see Field Camp gear list.
-Most important are comfortable hiking shoes, at least 1-2 liter water bottle, backpack, rain gear, hat, and sunscreen.
-Weather can be varied so please be prepared with appropriate clothing, with warm layers.
+Equipment: You will receive a Field Camp gear list once you register.
+Most importantly are comfortable hiking shoes, snacks, water bottle at least 1-2 liters, backpack, rain gear, hat, and sunscreen.
+Weather can be varied, especially in the spring and fall, so please be prepared with appropriate clothing, with extra layers.
 Binoculars are very useful, as well as bird field guides.

-Physical Requirements: Moderate.
+Physical Requirements: Moderate difficulty.
 We will be hiking to various sites at an easy pace, stopping frequently to listen for and identify bird songs and the birds that create them.
-The hiking may be on or off trail in brushy and marshy areas, up to 3 miles and 1,000 feet elevation gain.
+The hiking may be on or off trail in brushy and marshy areas, up to 3 miles and 1,000 feet of elevation change.

 Academic Credit: Please see our ‘2021 Academic Credit’ link on our website to learn about OPI credit for our courses.